How Did Operation Torch Contribute To The Allied Victory

 Conclusion

-Operation Torch was more than just a military campaign; it was a pivotal event that significantly contributed to the Allied victory in the Second World War.
+Operation Torch was more than just a military campaign; it was a central event that significantly contributed to the Allied victory in the Second World War.
 Its strategic significance, its impact on the Eastern and Western fronts, and its influence on the development of Allied military doctrine and leadership cannot be overstated.
 By securing North Africa, the Allies gained control of the Mediterranean, relieved pressure on the Soviet Union, and established a launching pad for the invasion of Italy.

 How do you think the war would have progressed without Operation Torch?
 What other critical factors contributed to the Allied victory in World War II?